NehaSingh2021/Documentation/index.md

 Same steps (5(b)) are followed for validation of tables detection as for validation of defects detection.

 ## Masking and Contouring (To be used elsewhere)
 The tables are present in many different size in a plant which is mapped using contouring.
 Image is converted into a black and white image which gives the total length of all table in a line which is mapped using the width of a single panel x number of columns which gives length of one table.
-All the tables are then traced and boundary of rectangular boxes is drawn around each table which is then sorted and mapped with the defects.
+All the tables are then traced and boundary of rectangular boxes is drawn around each table which is then sorted and mapped with the defects.<br/>
 The GitHub link to the source code: (file link )

 ## Mapping (To be used elsewhere)
 Mapping of every defect with the corresponding tables.
-This is done by calculating minimum distance between the centroid (latitude and longitude) of table and defect.
+This is done by calculating minimum distance between the centroid (latitude and longitude) of table and defect.<br/>
 The GitHub link to the source code: (file link)

 # Deployment of the model